A montage of photographs of Edwin Forrest. First as himself, and then as the title characters in Spartacus, Metamora, and Jack Cade.

 Right: Robert Taylor Conrad (1810-1858) author of Jack Cade and the Mayor of Philadelphia from 1854 to 1856.
 (Reprinted in The Literary History of Philadelphia by Ellis Paxson Oberholtzer)

 Above: Two posters by the artist F.F.
 Oakley, to advertise appearances at the Boston Theatre.
 Of note are how the range of the Forrest's repertoire have become part of his appeal.
 The poster on the left is also one of the rare drawings made of Forrest as Jack Cade.
-In fact, the photograph of Forrest as Jack Cade in the heading to this blog post is the only other image I've been able to find of the character so far.
+In fact, the photograph of Forrest as Jack Cade in the heading to this blog post is the only other image I've been able to find so far.

 Forrest often expressed frustration that some of his best performances could not be photographed, minute by minute, to show all the changes and attitudes he went through during the course of the evening.
 In the year 1861 Forrest made a concerted effort to memorialize all the roles he played.
 He engaged the photographer Mathew Brady to take pictures of him as Lear, Othello, Hamlet, Cade, Metamora . . and of course, Spartacus in The Gladiator.
 Not looking to shabby, for a guy in his mid-fifties!